Protect Your Family! Improve Your Front Door Security

 Home Invasion Crimes In The U.S.

-In 2018, the FBI's Uniform Crime Reporting (UCR) Program stated that 59.5% of crimes were against property, and 24.1% were against persons.
+In 2019, the FBI's Uniform Crime Reporting (UCR) Program stated that there had been 6,925,677 property crimes.
 Home invasions can be considered as offenses against both properties and persons, depending on the incident.

 Theft or Larceny remains to be the first frequent crime across the states.
 Next is burglary, with almost two million incidents per year.
 Despite crime decreasing over the years since the 1970s, there are still places where the crime is nearly high or as high as it was in the previous years.